annotatedtmg/annotatedtmg/tmg/index.md

 * [The Mountain Goats homepage][tmg], where John posts everything he so desires related to the band, and especially the [discography][].
 * [John Darnielle's][john] beautifully spartan homepage
-* [The Mountain Goats Almanac and Star Chart](https://tinyletter.com/MountainGoats), being the Mountain Goats newsletter as of late 2016.
+* [The Mountain Goats Almanac and Star Chart][almanac], being the Mountain Goats newsletter as of late 2016.
 * [Last Plane to Jakarta][lptj], where John blogs primarily about death metal and boxing, alongside some forums.
 * [Jon Nall's excellent lyrics website][nall] and the oldest Mountain Goats